gionanide/OpiRec/beam_search_decoding/README.md

          - Then we feed the Decoder with the first word of the k predictions that we kept.
 And we make
          - another  Priority Queue, a temporary one, to keep the k words with the highest probability
          - which generated when  we fed the model with the first of the k words that we initialy kept.
-         - We are keeping paths and joint probabilities because each word is stem from a previous word,
+         - We are keeping paths and joint probabilities because each word is stem from a previous word
+         - so we are having a sequence of words.

 ###### Stage 3